MoatazBadawy/Bosta-Task/README.md

 #### 🧩 Structure
 The app is structured by feature, every feature has it is one (data - domain - UI).
 > [!NOTE]
-> This structure is inside the project app (we didn't use Modulaztraion).
+> This structure is inside the project app (we didn't use Modularization).

       + app/
           + di <- handle app dependency injections modules.